ShaneEdw7/Onitama-Clone/README.md

 ## Introduction

 This project is a JavaScript implementation of the Onitama board game.
 The game allows two players to engage in a strategic battle on a 5x5 grid, using movement cards that determine the available moves for their pieces.
 The game features a user-friendly interface and provides helpful strategy tips to enhance the gaming experience.

+## Motivation

+As a board game fan I planned this project, thinking it would be challenging but achievable as a software devlopment student.
+I had decided that because the game already had a specific set of rules that I already had a good roadmap on how the project would progres.
+Little did I know, it was a very complex project requiring a deep understanding of Javascript.
+It tested my problem solving as I grappled with asynchronous programming, understanding 'this', refactoring, and object oriented programming.

 ## Features